Rohaan553/UnderTone/README.md

 UnderTone is a mobile app that takes an English text input and uses machine learning-powered sentiment analysis to identify the emotion(s) expressed by that text, with the goal of helping non-native speakers of English understand how their text messages might come across to others.

-We trained our model on the GoEmotions dataset (https://github.com/google-research/google-research/tree/master/goemotions) with "[NAME]" placeholders substituted with actual names.
+We trained a VertexAI model on the GoEmotions dataset (https://github.com/google-research/google-research/tree/master/goemotions) with "[NAME]" placeholders substituted with actual names.
 The code for the performed data manipulation can be found here: https://colab.research.google.com/drive/1n9OumaIcEfVLhrD09wgmTAnHQFsH2Tno#scrollTo=xXoQhWOtCRwk

 ## How to Contribute